ssciwr/sample_flow/README.md

 ## Notes

-- currently all uploaded samples and registered users may be deleted without warning as the prototype is updated!
+- currently all uploaded samples may be deleted without warning as the prototype is updated!

 ## Developer info